Rhaam/DeepLearningForHealthcare_Final_Project_Team_78/README.md

 * Change `num_epochs = 10` to `num_epochs = 15`.
 * Now run the code as described above.

-note: for ablation 1 it is neccessar to rerun the preprocessing code after making the min_count adjustment, but for the other two ablations it isnt necessary to run the preprocessing code.
+*for ablation 1 it is neccessar to rerun the preprocessing code after making the min_count adjustment, but for the other two ablations it isnt necessary to run the preprocessing code.